 So, thinking of Sheldon Kennedy, I revisited The Informant.
 This investigative bio of Rowe came out in 2005.
 As one may imagine, so long as Rowe lived, information about him would be elusive; he had betrayed a terrorist organization whose propensity for violence and reprisal he knew as well as any man alive.
 Even after his death, it wasn’t easy for Prof. May to find the full story of Tommy Rowe.
 At the very least, I can re-read what he did find–and even that must be considered historiographically.
 Two of Liuzzo’s living relatives call May a liar.
 Whom do we believe?
 Now you see why history can get so fuzzy.
 The sister says she didn’t talk to May.
 May disagrees.
 Even though the principals are still living, we still must decide who’s lying.

 All right.
 What do I now make of Tommy Rowe, FBI informant, known racist, thug and adrenaline junkie?
 There is zero doubt that he participated in violence against the civil rights movement (we’ve got pictures).
 Was that justified in the name of maintaining cover?
 Not an easy ethical question.
 Did he fire at Viola Liuzzo?
 He may have, in order to avoid being immediately next, which does not necessarily mean he fired accurately.
 FBI agents with motive to lie said his pistol had not been fired, but that means nothing except that someone (with a motive to lie) told us that a given weapon hadn’t been used.
 (His was not the only weapon in existence, of course.
 Lots of Americans have more than one pistol.
 Some have dozens.
 Show them this .22, not that one.)
 We cannot know if Rowe fired, nor how effectively.
-What is well documented: whether or not Rowe fired effectively at Viola Liuzzo and her passenger Leroy Moton (a black civil rights volunteer), unless he shot to death the three other Klansman in the car as they overtook the Liuzzo vehicle, fatal violence was imminent.
-Someone was about to die.
+What is well documented: whether Rowe fired effectively at Viola Liuzzo and her passenger Leroy Moton (a black civil rights volunteer), or shot to death the three other Klansman in the car as they overtook the Liuzzo vehicle, fatal violence was imminent.
+Someone was about to die, by his hand or another.
 Rowe could not have doubted that.

 One may argue that this is exactly what Lowe should have done: three quick, calm shots, executions of backseat fellow, shotgun rider, driver.
 Two seconds, three violent bigots erased.
 All very well to say, except that neither I nor most of you have ever lived a double life for several years while infiltrating a hate organization.
 At this remove, it isn’t so easy to lay fair judgment about Tommy Rowe; he was there, deciding on the spot, and I was not.
 Blowing people away in a speeding vehicle (in which you too are riding), before they actually commit a crime, in cold blood, well…that’s asking a lot.
-Rowe had no more desire to go to jail for life than anyone else, and up to the moment guns blazed, he was still in cover with a job to do.
+Rowe had no more desire to spend life in jail than anyone else, and up to the moment guns blazed, he was still in cover with a job to do.
 When does the infiltrator decide that the game is over, and to change his life forever?
 Judging this is like judging combat veterans.
 We weren’t there; they were.